serverless/components/README.md

   src: ./src
 ```

 There is nothing to install when using Serverless Components.
-Instead, when you run deploy, the configuration you specify in `serverless.yml` will be sent to the Serverless Components Engine, along with any files or folders you specifiy in `inputs` that may be part of the outcome you are seeking to deploy.
+Instead, when you run deploy, the configuration you specify in `serverless.yml` will be sent to the Serverless Components Deployment Engine, along with any files or folders you specifiy in `inputs` that may be part of the outcome you are seeking to deploy.

 Please note that you can only have 1 Serverless Component in `serverless.yml`.
 We encourage this because we believe you should separate the resources in your Serverless Applications as much as possible, rather than put all of them in 1 infrastructure stack.